MANASMATHUR/MANASMATHUR/README.md

 - 👀 Interested in building real-world AI applications
 - 🌱 Currently learning and building with **Agentic AI**
-- 💞️ Open to collaborating
+- 💞️ Open to collaborating on open source projects

 ## 🛠️ Tech Stack